-A few years ago while attending a holiday event in Atlanta, Georgia, my boyfriend and I were introduced to a gentleman whom we were assured could possibly help us further our business endeavours.
+A few years ago while attending a holiday event in Atlanta, Georgia, my boyfriend and I were introduced to a gentleman whom we were assured could possibly help us further our business endeavors.

 But it wasn’t this man’s work savvy that truly caught our attention.
 This man was, in fact, accompanied by a very large and beautiful black dog.